 Come to God's own temple, come; / Raise the song of harvest home!

 I was driving to the next village for the paper and some provisions when BBC R4 started its Harvest Festival Sunday Worship.
 I've always had a sense that the broadcasting of church services does not really work.
 To say its like overhearing other people having sex isn't quite the thing, but has a hint of it.
 In both cases, I'm happy for them, but don't wish to be an aural partner to the proceedings.
-And whereas the latter don't (usually) want you to hear, and are not addressing you as an attendant third party, the church gig ends up being addressed to you.
+And whereas the latter don't (usually) want you to hear, and are not addressing you as an attendant third party, the church gig is addressed to you.
 They are polite and welcoming, as if you were visiting their house.

 Church services are alien events to the majority.
 The players in broadcast services tend to be keen to talk of welcome (fair enough of course) and also of the ever-present God with whom they are on intimate terms.
 A common ploy, I've noticed, is to talk of their church buildings as where 'prayer is valid' (cf. T. S. Eliot's Little Gidding) and where the very walls are saturated with it.
 God appears to be domiciled in churches, and one is left with the impression may not often venture out.
 But the Gospel is not concerned with what happens inside churches, but what one makes of life in light of the claims and accounts of the man Jesus.
 When did you last hear a church service broadcast that featured intelligent, sharp accounts from faithful lay Christians about being the church beyond the building?